copperdong/sinatoki/README.md

 * composer: fetch other php dependencies
 * docker: required to run the container of the forced aligner gentle
 * gentle: aligning audio with transcript on phoneme level (is automatically downloaded and installed when the model creation script creates the docker container)
-* espeak: handles correct pronunciation
+* espeak: handles correct pronunciation and emphasis
 * ffmpeg: slices speech

 ## Manual work

+**It looks more difficult than it is!**

 To use synthi, grab the source code and run ```composer install``` to fetch all external php dependencies as well as creating an autoloader.